brpo01/terraform-module/terraform-module.md

 - Create a folder called compute and add these three files - main.tf, variables.tf & outputs.tf

-- Move roles.tf & the launch templates into the main.tf file in the compute folder
+- Move roles.tf & the launch templates into the main.tf file in the compute folder.

 **main.tf**
 ```